There are many worthwhile pastimes.

 The second meal is easy to digest, it will protect your cells from disease, it will keep your blood sugar nice and even, it won’t raise your blood pressure or your cholesterol, it will make you poop like a champion, it will kick up your metabolic rate, and it will fill you up for longer.

-Oh, and you would likely have leftovers with the second meal because it’s so much food.
-So you would actually be eating less calories but yet you would feel full for longer.
+Oh, and you’d likely have leftovers with the second meal because it’s so much food.
+So you’d actually be eating less calories but yet you would feel full for longer.

 This is exactly why people easily lose weight when they switch to a Whole Food Plant Based diet.

-You can eat until you’re full and totally satisfied at every meal and you will be eating fewer calories as a result.
+You can eat until you’re full and totally satisfied at every meal and you’ll still be eating fewer calories as a result.
 You don’t have to try.
 You don’t have to think about it.
-You just eat the right shit and it’s worked out for you.
+Just eat the right shit and it’s worked out for you.

 This is an easy enough concept to grasp, but the topic of counting calories is kind of like when my 7 year old niece asked me to explain why my girlfriend is considered her aunt – it’s part of a bigger discussion.